‘The Photograph’ is the black love story you’ve been missing

 Meghie has delivered a romantic story for a studio before with her 2017 adaptation of The New York Times bestseller Everything, Everything.
 While the film was a box-office success, Meghie was not only working within the parameters of someone else’s vision, but there were certain touches of black culture that wouldn’t necessarily make sense in a story driven mainly by a teenage girl trapped in her home because of an immune disorder.

 But with The Photograph, Meghie was able to dive deeper into blackness.
 “I wasn’t sure if in the [flashback scenes] I would stick with [composer] Robert Glasper’s score [or] if ’80s music would seem cliché or obvious.
-I never imagined using Luther Vandross’s “If This World Were Mine,'” Meghie says.
+I never imagined using Luther Vandross’s ‘If This World Were Mine,'” Meghie says.
 “To see it put up to picture, though, it just made a moment between Isaac and Christina so much deeper and so much blacker.
 It made me cry the first time I saw it—to see our music seen as classic.”

 It’s those details that Meghie wants to see more of not only in her films, but for any film representing black stories.